open-airlab/VTNMPC-Autonomous-Wind-Turbine-Inspection/README.md

 # Citation
+If you use this framework in your work, please cite the following paper:
 > Amer, Abdelhakim, Mohit Mehndiratta, Jonas le Fevre Sejersen, Huy Xuan Pham, and Erdal Kayacan.
 (2023). *Visual Tracking Nonlinear Model Predictive Control Method for Autonomous Wind Turbine Inspection.* arXiv preprint arXiv:2310.14030.